api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

   >When using USDC remember it has 6 decimals.
 Add 6 zeros after the amount you are asking for.

   9. When you are ready, click the **Create** button at the bottom of the page.
-  > After the proposal is created it is added to the proposal list and ready for voting.
+  > The proposal is then added to the proposal list and can be voted on.

   :::
   ::: tab Watch & Learn